How to Setup a Floyd rose style tremolo

 Okay, how do I do it?

 Next, push down on the bar, and block the bridge.
 Ultimately, The goal here is to have the bridge perfectly flat with the body, as in this diagram.
 You want the Bridge to be perfectly flat with the body when this is installed.

-Now that the bridge is blocked off, remove tension from the strings by unwinding.
+Now that the bridge is blocked off, remove tension from the strings by unwinding the machine heads.
 Next, remove the Locking trees at the nut.
 Unwind all the strings.
-Please note, do not leave your guitar like this for long, it will make the neck bend!
+Please note, do not leave your guitar like this for extended periods, it can make the neck bend!

 Remove the strings from the bridge by unscrewing the string locks with a 3mm Allen key.
-This is a really good time to clean your guitar, with a nice microfibre cloth.
-Remove the truss rod cover as well
+This is a really good time to clean your guitar using a microfibre cloth.
+Remove the truss rod cover next.

-Grab your new strings.
-This process is done string by string.
-Cut the ball end off, and then feed it into the bridge, and lock down the string with an Allen key.
+Now it's time to re-string the guitar.
+This process is done slowly, string by string.
+Cut the ball end off, then feed it into the bridge and lock down the string with an Allen key.
 Pull the string up to the machine heads, and then measure about 5cm, or two machine heads worth of string past the machine head it needs to be installed into, and cut the string to that length.

 Feed the string into the machine head, and tune that string roughly to pitch.